Skip to main content

 7 minute read

 We are often asked whether a bond or a collective is the right choice for a particular client.
-This isn’t a new dilemma however, with the reductions to the Capital Gains Tax (CGT) Annual Exempt Amount and Dividend Allowance the decision is in the spotlight.
+This isn’t a new dilemma however, with the reductions to the Capital Gains Tax (CGT) Annual Exempt Amount and Dividend Allowance followed by increases in CGT rates, the decision is in the spotlight.

 Before looking at the products it is important to consider the client objective(s).
 Tax planning will often be a key consideration but there may be occasions when the position is less important.
 For example, bonds are often the primary choice for inheritance tax planning.
 Bonds are considered non-income producing and they help trustees limit the reporting they are required to do.
 Bonds also offer flexibility by the ease of assigning all or part of them.
 The trust solutions offered by insurers are also generally packaged around a bond so there is no decision about the product if the IHT solution meets the client objective.